AGutierrezR/emmet-keybindings/README.md

 # Emmet Keybindings for VS Code

-This plugin adds some new keyboard shortcuts for Emmet to improve your productivity.
+This extension helps you to improve you productivity thought new keyboard shortcuts.

-## Keybidings
+## Keybindings

 | Command                                 | Mac                                                         | Windows                                                      |
 | --------------------------------------- | ----------------------------------------------------------- | ------------------------------------------------------------ |